 Almost every time, the answer is ‘never’.

 Why?
 Fear of what might happen, that primal instinct of self preservation that kicks in at the bottom of the squat (even if we ‘know’ it is safe to fail).
-Perhaps even reluctance to have the embarrassment of failing in front of a busy gym – will they all think I’m an idiot?

-How to practise a squat fail
+How to fail your squat safely

 In the video below, my PT client, Ness, practises a squat fail for the first time.
 She uses 60kg, a weight she can squat comfortably for 8 reps.